 Do not touch any surfaces in the bus shelter while you wait for the bus.

 Maintain a two-metre distance from others while waiting for the bus.

 Allow passengers to exit the bus before you enter, and keep a two-metre distance at all times.

 Keep and use an alcohol based hand sanitizer to clean your hands before and after entering the bus.

-For a complete list of the Windsor-Essex County Health Unit recommendations or for more information on vaccines and clinics, visit the Windsor-Essex County Health Unit website at wechu.org.
+For more information on vaccines and clinics, visit the Windsor-Essex County Health Unit web page at WEVax.ca.